lealldiogo/CarND-Vehicle-Detection-revised/writeup_template.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 I also applied the same threshold I tested on the images to the video.
 The pipeline with the threshold performed much better and there were nearly no false positives.
-The `apply_threshold()` is defined on the 11th code cell.
+The `apply_threshold()` is defined on the 12th code cell.

+As suggested on the review, I stored the heatmaps on a `deque` of `max_len` 10 and averaged them to smooth the drawing boxes for every 10 frames.
+That was done in the 11th code cell and implemented on the 12th as well.

+I then generated another video with the boxes and the heatmap side by side.

+![alt_text][vidout]

 ---